-The Average Annual Disposable Income for County Mayo from the CSO's Household Budget Survey was &17,650, therefore a county deflator of 0.855 has been applied (on the basis of a national average annual disposable income of &20,638).
-The Average Annual Gross income for County Mayo from the CSO's Households Budget Survey was &22,076, therefore a county deflator of 0.813 has been applied (on the basis of a national average annual disposable income of &22,076, therefore a county deflator of 0.813 has been applied (on the basis of a national average annual disposable income of &27,165).
+The Average Annual Disposable Income for County Mayo from the CSO's Household Budget Survey was €17,650, therefore a county deflator of 0.855 has been applied (on the basis of a national average annual disposable income of €20,638)12.
+The Average Annual Gross income for County Mayo from the CSO's Households Budget Survey was €22,076, therefore a county deflator of 0.813 has been applied (on the basis of a national average annual disposable income of €27,165)13.